fr33bug/PWN/kstack-secconctf2020/readme.md

 In the userfault handler, we do a POP operation, so the newly-allocated Element which contails former shm_file_data's `ns` pointer will be read.
 Thus we get a kernelspace pointer address.

-3. modify modeprobe_path to execute malicious program.
+- Modify modeprobe_path to execute malicious program.

 By triggering userfault, we can pop an element twice, so result in a double free.
-As we know, double free vuln can be exploited to write arbitrary address.
+As we know, double free vuln can be exploited to write arbitrary address, so we can use the double free vuln to modify modprobe_path to our malicious program.

+Exploit process:

+Free(ElementA) -> chunk A freed
+Free(ElementA) -> chunk A's `fd` points to itself.
+Call setxattr() to malloc chunk A, and write the first 8 byte(chunk A's data as an allocated chunk, chunk A's `fd` as a free chunk) to modprobe_path, carefully manipulate the address to read from so that we can trigger a userfault.
+Malloc again(chunk a is allocated again)
+Malloc again(chunk A's fd is allocated which is modprobe_path now) Write to the new allocated chunk so that we can modify modprobe_path to the malicious path.

+- Exploit progress

+Leak information done, modprobe_path exploit TBD.